lucyinthesky2111/milestone-project-one/TESTING.md

 * I personally tested the website on a Samsung Galaxy S22 (See [Resolved Bugs](#resolved)) for details and an Asus Tuf Gaming A15.

 # WAVE Web Accessibility Evaluation Tools Checker
-The Clutch Kings College Basic Car Maintenance Course webpage returned no errors or contrast errors when tested using the WAVE Web Accessibility Evaluation Tools Checker.
+When tested using the WAVE Web Accessibility Evaluation Tools Checker, the Clutch Kings College Basic Car Maintenance Course webpage returned 2 contrast errors on the About page.
+Unfortunately, the checker does not show where the contrast errors are located, they should be shown on screen in red but are not (see relevant screenshots below).
+Due to time constraints, I am not able to investigate this issue further.
+No errors or contrast errors were returned on any other pages of the site.
 ## Homepage
 <h2 align="center"><img src="assets/readme-images/wave-home.png"></h2>